 Who do you want to be June 1?

 It was early April, and my own journal entry was staring back at me.
-I was contemplating my answer amid what has been a tough couple weeks, coming to grips with this new reality we are going to be navigating for the foreseeable future.
-The short-term effects on my business and the economy at large were painful, and the long-term consequences of shutting down our economy for months are, to some extent, largely unknown.
-I know that everyone reading this can agree — the start of our quarantine journey has been an emotional roller coaster.
+I was contemplating my answer amid what has been a tough couple of weeks, coming to grips with the reality of the COVID-19 pandemic.
+The short-term effects on my business and the economy at large were painful, and the long-term consequences seemed hard to wrap my mind around.
+I was on an emotional roller coaster.

-And that’s exactly what it is: the start.
-We’re on shut down for at least another month.
-And while this long period of isolation is a necessary measure for public health, it has been acknowledged that it could also have a detrimental impact on people’s mental health.
-The World Health Organization released a mental health guide stating the obvious: “This time of crisis is generating stress in the population.”
+I knew this long period of isolation was a necessary measure for public health, but I was also worried about the detrimental impact it would have on people’s mental health.
+The World Health Organization even released a mental health guide stating the obvious: “This time of crisis is generating stress in the population.”
 Looking back, I know it certainly affected mine.

 Committing to My Routines and Rituals